kormang/kormang.github.io/_posts/2024-09-05-two-approaches-to-generalization.md

 author: kormang
 ---

-As explained in the previous post, generalized code can come in different shapes.
-It can be abstract classes that need to be inherited from, it can be function that accepts another function as parameter, it can be generic functions that accept generic parameters (template arguments).
+As explained in the previous post, generalized code can take various forms.
+It can be abstract classes that require inheritance, functions that accept other functions as parameters, or generic functions that utilize generic parameters (template arguments).

-However, there are no fundamental differences between them as significant as between approaches we are about to see next.
+However, there are no fundamental differences between these forms as significant as those between the approaches we are about to explore.

-This is about classification of approaches to making one unit of code do different things depending on some context.
+This discussion focuses on the classification of approaches to enabling one unit of code to perform different tasks depending on the context.
 There are two basic approaches to making code generalized.
-Let's take a look at trivial example to illustrate these two approaches.
+Let’s look at a trivial example to illustrate these two approaches.

 We have function `performOperation(a: number, b: number, c: number, d: number, operation: string): number`, which performs binary operation on 4 numbers, and the type of operation depends on the string parameter (if "+" then it will perform addition `(a + b) + (c + d)`, if "-" subtraction `(a - b) - (c - d)`, and so on).